h15200/notes/system-design.md

 - different for SQL vs NO-SQL dbs.

 - note that sharding is much simpler in noSql because you don't have to worry about joins and dependencies within a table
-- dyanamoDb has built in funcationalities out of the box
+- dyanamoDb has built in functionalities out of the box

+#### Denormalization

+- optimize reads with a penalty to writes
+- keep duplicate data to make reads faster
+- uses more memory and slows and writes

+#### SQL tuning

+- Indexing popular searches
+  - indexing uses extra memory to keep track of a way to handle sorting in non-primary keys
+- using optimized SQL commands

 ### Leader Election